moomoo-agency/uni-woo-custom-product-options/readme.txt

 == Changelog ==

+= 4.4.8 =
+* Added: support for YITH bundled products plugin
+* Fixed: a bug with data.getSuboptionLabel() method for Checkbox inputs option
+* Fixed: a bug with changing main image and adding item to the cart page

 = 4.4.7 =
 * Fixed: a bug when excluded from participating in Imagify options were still used in Imagify